-Sonoma-Marin Area Rail Transit (SMART) is a passenger rail project that will extend along a 70 mile corridor, generally paralleling Highway 101, between Cloverdale and Larkspur.
-There are fourteen planned stations along the route, including a "San Rafael -Civic Center" station located on the west side of Civic Center Drive, just east of Merrydale Road.
+Sonoma-Marin Area Rail transit (SMART) is a passenger rail project that will extend along a 70 mile corridor, generally parralleling Highway 101, between Cloverdale and Larkspur.
+There are fourteen planned stations along the route, including a "San Rafael -Civic Center" station located on the west side of Civic Center Drive, near McInnis Parkway below Highway 101.
 Although not located within the Santa Venetia Community Plan area, the project will bring the SMART train within walking distance (1/2 mile) of Santa Venetia and will significantly increase transit options for community residents.
 Accordingly, the Community Plan recommends that bus transit providers reconsider their service routes and schedules once the SMART train is operational to determine if more frequent or expanded service between Santa Venetia and the station is warranted and can be provided (See Policy CIR-6).